-The composition of gross premiums written by material line of business in 2020 continues to be dominated by property business (fire and other damage to property and related business interruption policies; hereinafter: property business).
+In 2021, property reinsurance continued to dominated in terms of gross premiums written (fire and other damage to property, including associated business interruption insurance; hereinafter: property business).

 6 Excluded are expenses relating to the management of subsidiary companies.

 7 Shown is the net profit or loss of Sava Re, including the net profit or loss of the Company's holding activities.